-Line a 20cm x 30cm x 3cm (8in x 12in x 1in) tin with clingflm; brush with oil.
+- Line a 20cm x 30cm x 3cm (8in x 12in x 1in) tin with clingflm; brush with oil.
 Pour the water-soaked gelatine and its liquid into a small pan.
 Warm over a low heat, until dissolved.
 Remove from the heat and leave to cool a little.

-In a separate, heavy-based medium pan, combine the sugar, 125g (4oz) glucose syrup and 3 tbsp water.
+- In a separate, heavy-based medium pan, combine the sugar, 125g glucose syrup and 3 tbsp water.
 Bring to the boil, stirring occasionally with a metal spoon.
 Leave to bubble for 5 minutes, or until the mixture reaches 112°C on a sugar thermometer.
 Carefully pour the mixture into a mixing bowl.

-Working quickly, add the remaining liquid glucose and, using an electric whisk set to low, begin mixing.
+- Working quickly, add the remaining liquid glucose and, using an electric whisk set to low, begin mixing.

-Add the cooled gelatine, its liquid, and the rose water.
+- Add the cooled gelatine, its liquid, and the rose water.
 Increase the whisk speed to medium, whisking continuously, until thickened.
-Increase the whisk speed to high and continue mixing for a further 10-12 minutes, or until the mixture has quadrupled in size and reached a thick, marshmallow-like consistency.
+Increase the whisk speed to high and continue mixing for a further 10-12 mins, or until the mixture has quadrupled in size and reached a thick, marshmallow-like consistency.

-Meanwhile, melt the raspberry conserve in a small pan over a medium heat.
-Remove from the heat and leave to cool for 1 minute, before stirring in the remaining liqueur-soaked gelatine and its liquid, until dissolved.
+- Meanwhile, melt the raspberry conserve in a small pan over a medium heat.
+Remove from the heat and leave to cool for 1 min, before stirring in the remaining liqueur-soaked gelatine and its liquid, until dissolved.

-Tip the marshmallow mixture into the prepared tin and drizzle over the berry syrup, creating a swirled effect.
-Cover the tin with clingfilm and leave to set at room temperature for at least 4-6 hours, or overnight.
+- Tip the marshmallow mixture into the prepared tin and drizzle over the berry syrup, creating a swirled effect.
+Cover the tin with clingfilm and leave to set at room temperature for at least 4-6 hrs, or overnight.

-Sift the cornflour and icing sugar into a bowl.
+- Sift the cornflour and icing sugar into a bowl.
 Using a hot knife, slice the marshmallow into cubes.
 Working one at a time, toss each marshmallow into the bowl and toss, until coated.
 Store in an airtight container, lined with nonstick paper, for up to 5 days.